 - Clients: Mac OS/X terminal and Linux console or terminal window.

-Connect to a Weaved Enabled SSH Device
+Connect to a remot3.it enabled SSH Device

 Sign In to your remot3.it account, locate your Device in the on the Manage Devices page, and click on the device name.